arturmatlega/instalguru-blog-en/_posts/2019-07-17-gas-line-installation-which-pipe-is-better-copper-or-steel.markdown

 ---
 layout: post
 seo_title: Gas line installation.
 Which pipe is better - copper or steel?
-seo_description: 'Planning to install gas fittings at your home?
-Make sure to choose the right pipes.
-Which pipe type it is better to use in your pipeworks - copper or steel? '
+seo_description: "Planning to install gas fittings at your home? ✔️ Make sure to choose the right pipes.
+Which pipe type it is better to use in your pipeworks - copper
+  \U0001F19A steel? "
 date: 2019-07-17T15:02:04.000+00:00
 update_date: 2019-07-17T15:02:04.000+00:00
 title: Which gas pipe is better - copper or steel?